statebacked/docs/docs/settling.md

 completes prior to the 10 second timeout, the send event request will return the new state of the machine instance `complete` or `failed`.
-Otherwise, because the event produced one successful transition (from `idle` to `run`), it will return `run` as the state of the machine instance and, when the next event is sent to the machine instance, it will first receive an error event for the `request-data` service and transition to the `failed` state and will *then* process the event.
+Otherwise, because the event produced one successful transition (from `idle` to `run`), it will return `run` as the state of the machine instance and stop the ongoing fetch after 10 seconds.
+Then, when the next event is sent to the machine instance, it will first receive an error event for the `request-data` service and transition to the `failed` state and only *then* will it process the new event.
+This ensures a completely consistent sequence of states using only the natural error handling primitives provided by state machines.